janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 https://cloud.google.com/compute/network-pricing#forwarding_rules_charges

-As we can see two different protocols in the same K8s Service definition would result in the creation of 2 forwarding rules in GCP, which has the same fixed price only up to 5 forwarding rule instances, but on top of that every new rule means extra cost.
+[GCP forwarding_rules_charges](https://cloud.google.com/compute/network-pricing#forwarding_rules_charges) suggest that the same K8s Service definition would result in the creation of 2 forwarding rules in GCP.
+This has the same fixed price up to 5 forwarding rule instances, and each additional rule results in extra cost.

 A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `cloud.google.com/load-balancer-type: "Internal"`.
 Forwarding rules are also part of the GCE Internal TCP/UDP Load Balancer architecture, but in case of Internal TCP/UDP Load Balancer it is not supported to define different forwarding rules with different protocols for the same IP address.
 That is, for Services with type=LoadBalancer and with annotation `cloud.google.com/load-balancer-type: "Internal"` this feature would not be supported.

-Summary: the implementation of this feature can affect the bills of the users.
-On the other hand, we can see it from these perspectives also:
+Summary: The implementation of this feature can affect the bills of GCP users.
+However the following perspectives are also observed:
 - currently the users cannot have mixed protocols behind the same NLB - it blocks some use cases on GCE
 - if a user is happy with 2 LB (Service) instances for TCP and UDP still the user has two more forwarding rules to be billed - i.e. it has the same effect on pricing as if those TCP and UDP endpoints were behind the same LB instance
 - already now the bills of users is affected if they have more than 5 forwarding rules as the result of their current Service definitions (e.g. 6 or more port definitions in a single Serice, or if the number of all port definitions in different Services is 6 or more, etc.)